LooponAB/LooponKit/README.md

 /// If this succeeds, another call to `looponSocketDidOpen:` will be made. func looponSocket(_ looponSocket: LooponSocket, didCloseCleanly: Bool) {
+	print("Socket closed!")
 }

 /// Sent when a message is received through the socket. func looponSocket(_ socket: LooponSocket, received chatMessage: LooponChatMessage) {
+	print("Got chat message from \(chatMessage.authorName): \(chatMessage.content ?? "")")
 }

+/// Sent when an error message is received through the socket. func looponSocket(_ socket: LooponSocket, received errorMessage: LooponErrorMessage) {
+	print("Socket got error: \(errorMessage)!")
+}

+/// Sent when a typing indicator is received through the socket. func looponSocket(_ socket: LooponSocket, received typingIndicator: LooponTypingIndicator) {
+	print("Socket got typing indicator: \(typingIndicator)!")
+}

+/// Sent when a runtime error happens. func looponSocket(_ socket: LooponSocket, producedError error: Error) {
+	print("Socket got runtime error: \(error)!")
+}

 ```

+The difference between `looponSocket:receivedErrorMessage:` and `looponSocket:producedError:` is that the first is called when an error is sent from the server, and the second when an error is produced locally.
 ## License

 ```